 This one is a cut for really manly men who are secure of their overpowering personality.
 Just try it out and you will be amazed at what it will do for your looks.

 Not all military haircuts have to be perfectly aligned and combed.
 You can also go for a sauvage and choppy one, in case you love the rogue, leather jacket and boots look.

 #34.
 The Really High Flat Top

 Continuing the series of variations on the classics, here is the very high flat top.
-The aesthetic pros to this popular traditional style are that it will add an inch or two to your height.
+The aesthetic pros of this popular traditional style are that it will add an inch or two to your height.

 #35.
 The Induction Military Haircut

 If there ever was a famous military cut, then this was it.
 The induction got its name because this is the hairstyle new recruits got when they first arrived in the army.

 Here is one haircut which you are bound to love.
 It is basically a bowl cut only with the sides shaved off and all your hair pulled back on top.
 Moreover, consider pairing it with a lush modern hipster mustache.

 Since we’ve just spoken about bowl cuts, why not give an example of those as well?
 Combining a bowl cut with a military one is one bright idea.
 However, make sure you don’t leave the bowl design all over your head.
 Shave off a few inches for a modern edge.

 This variation on the comb-over could have been traditional and a tad outdated.
 Still, adding a perfectly tailored side part can rescue you from all that.
 A suit and tie will complement this look perfectly.